vinceskahan/v5wiki/Minimize-writes-on-SD-cards.md

   Require all granted
 </Directory>
 ```
-then enter the following at the shell prompt to enable the new site and restart the web server
+then enter the following at the shell prompt to enable the new site and restart the web server:

 ```
 sudo a2ensite